SamuelPrigent/FIFO/README.md

 # React + NodeJS

+Frontend: React with TypeScript
+Backend: Node.js with JavaScript

 ## Configuration of Local Database

-- This guide explains how to configure your machine to use a local database with MongoDB Atlas: [MongoDB Documentation](https://www.mongodb.com/docs/manual/administration/configuration/#std-label-base-config)
+- This guide explains how to configure your machine to use a local database with MongoDB Compass : [MongoDB Documentation](https://www.mongodb.com/docs/manual/administration/configuration/#std-label-base-config)

-Exemple on MacOS:
+- **Create two databases : "waalaxy" and "waalaxy_test"**.
+They correspond to the environment variables in the .env file: `MongoURL` and `MongoURL_test`.

+Run MongoDB Compass (on MacOS):

 - to start MongoDB server run `brew services start mongodb-community@7.0`
 - to stop MongoDB server run `brew services stop mongodb-community@7.0`

 ## .env configuration

-- Specify Databases URL that you created on MongoDB Compass in backend (.env)
-- `MongoURL` is a local database for the project
-- `MongoURL_test` is a local database for testing
+- You dont have to change `MongoURL` and `MongoURL_test` in backend (.env) if you named your databases as mentioned in previous section.
 - `PORT` and `VITE_API_PORT` respectively from backend (.env) and frontend (.env) have to be the same.

 ## Run Frontend